KusionStack/kusionstack.io/karpor_versioned_docs/version-v0.5/3-user-guide/2-multi-cluster-management.md

 ### Register EKS Cluster

-If you want to register an EKS cluster, you need to perform some additional operations on the kubeconfig:
+If you want to register an EKS cluster, you need to perform some additional operations on the KubeConfig:

-1. Export the kubeconfig for the EKS cluster.
-For example, you can obtain the kubeconfig for the specified cluster using the following AWS command:
+1. Export the KubeConfig for the EKS cluster.
+For example, you can obtain the KubeConfig for the specified cluster using the following AWS command:

 ```shell
 aws eks --region <YOUR REGION> update-kubeconfig  --name <YOUR CLUSTER NAME> --kubeconfig=<OUTPUT FILENAME>
 ```

-2. Add the fields `env`, `interactiveMode`, and `provideClusterInfo` to the `users/exec` section of the exported kubeconfig file.
-You can refer to the following kubeconfig structure:
+2. Add the fields `env`, `interactiveMode`, and `provideClusterInfo` to the `users/exec` section of the exported KubeConfig file.
+You can refer to the following KubeConfig structure:

 ```yaml
 apiVersion: v1